Dominique Zinkpe

 2003

-Domique Zinkp lives and works in Marseille and Cotonou, Benin.
+Domique Zinkpe lives and works in Marseille and Cotonou, Benin.

-The African invited Zinkp to the Picture Festival, where he produced his famous taxi project.
+The African invited Zinkpe to the Picture Festival, where he produced his famous taxi project.

 Painted taxis overloaded with luggage were used to explore transience, accumulation, and proximity while bringing art closer to the man in the street.